-As prescribed by the Code our non-executive director takes the lead on the various committees of the board.
+As prescribed by the Code our non-executive directors take the lead on the various committees of the board.

 Non-Executive Directors’ participation in Option Schemes

-In common with many AIM Companies we actively encourage non-executive directors to participate in the Company’s option schemes.
-The purpose of the Company is to grow shareholder value.
+In common with many AIM Groups we actively encourage non-executive directors to participate in the Group’s option schemes.
+The purpose of the Group is to grow shareholder value.

-The experience of the directors and the operational board is set out in the response to principle 5 above and in the Annual Report and Financial Statements.
+The experience of the directors is set out in the response to principle 5 above and in the Annual Report and Financial Statements.

 Operational skills are maintained through an active day to day interaction with leading international consultancies and contractors engaged to assist in the development of the Company’s assets.

-Non-operational skills are maintained principally via the Company’s interaction with its professional advisers plus the experience gained from sitting on the boards of other commercial enterprises.
+Non-operational skills are maintained principally via the Group’s interaction with its professional advisers plus the experience gained from sitting on the boards of other commercial enterprises.

-The Company’s strategy and its shorter-term objectives are set out in the Strategic Review contained in the Annual Report and Financial Statements, including appropriate Key Performance Indicators (KPIs).
+The Group’s strategy is set out in the Strategic Review contained in the Financial Statements, including appropriate Key Performance Indicators (KPIs).

 In recent times, the board has focused on developing BNG whilst avoiding unnecessary share issuances.
 Funding to achieve production has for the most part been raised from advances provided by local oil traders.

-As the Company moves into sustained profitability, it will be a priority of the board to initiate the payment of regular dividends.
+When the Group becomes profitable, it will be a priority of the board to initiate the payment of regular dividends.

 To date, no bonus payments have been paid to board members.
 As production and profitability increase, it is the intention that appropriate bonuses will be paid to executive directors based on an assessment of the KPIs noted above.

-The Company currently does not evaluate board performance on a formal basis.
+The Group currently does not evaluate board performance on a formal basis.
 However, it will in the near term seek to formalise the assessment of both executive and non-executive board members.